A B C D E F G H I J K L M N O P R S T U V W Z

 What is a Virus?

 A computer virus is a malicious program that spreads from host to host.
 These harmful programs can replicate and spread through files and documents.
 Viruses have existed for decades.
 The first virus was created in 1971.
+Hackers design and distribute viruses to alter the way a computer works.
+The malware inserts or attaches itself to a legitimate program or document that supports macros to execute its code.
+A virus causes adverse impacts on computers, such as disrupting regular system operations, logging keystrokes, spamming your email contacts, stealing sensitive information, or destroying data.

 Key Takeaways

-How a Hacker Uses Viruses to Attacks Systems
+How Hackers Use Viruses to Attack Systems

 A virus attaches itself to a program, file, or document and stays dormant waiting for specific user and system activities to trigger its code to execute.
-For instance, a user sets off a virus execution by running an infected program in their devices.
+For instance, a user can trigger a virus by running an infected program on their device.
+In the current connected world, hackers can infect your computer in many ways.
+Some of the infection methods include:

 What Can a Virus Do to Your System?